magentabusiness/magentabusiness.github.io/use-cases/fleet-tracking.md

 ---
 layout: use-case
-title: How to Track Your Fleet in Real Time with the ThingsBoard IoT Platform
+title: How to Track Your Fleet in Real Time with the IoT Hub IoT Platform
-description: Track, analyze, and optimize your fleet in real time with the ThingsBoard IoT platform.
+description: Track, analyze, and optimize your fleet in real time with the IoT Hub IoT platform.
 Unlock smarter operations across logistics, transport, and service industries.
 notitle: "true"
 customTitle: "true"
 includeAdvantages: "true"